somya15shekhar/GOVT-RAG-BOT/README.md

    Upload the new `embeddings.json` file to remote storage — such as the [Hugging Face dataset repository](https://huggingface.co/datasets/somya15shekhar/govt-schemes-embeddings/tree/main).

 4. **Deploy or Restart App**
-   Your deployed chatbot app will automatically download the latest `embeddings.json` at startup and use it without requiring any code changes.
+   Deployed chatbot app will automatically download the latest `embeddings.json` at startup and use it without requiring any code changes.